noklesta/SublimeRailsNav/README.md

 model will be listed at the top, provided that you follow normal Rails resource conventions with the controller name containing the pluralized version of the model name (e.g. post.rb and posts_controller.rb).

+The plugin was inspired by Luqman Amjad's Rails Related Files plugin.
+These plugins have complementary functionality and can be used together.

 ## Install